systemetric/docs.robocon.uk/src/content/docs/programming/vision.md

 You do not need to use the marker ids themselves for your calculations.
 Use `marker.type` and `marker.target_type` instead to find out the information you need (see above).
 :::

-Every april tag has a code:
+Every April Tag has a code:

 - April tags 0-31 will be used for supplies.
 Although only 4 supply crates and 4 supply drops used in each round, there are another 19 supply crates and 3 supply drops spare in case some get damaged.